 Make you sure you’re clear on why you’re pursuing any opportunity.

 Be honest.
 It’s too easy to fool yourself.

 In this instance, I’m referring to more than the machinations of a relatively strong economy.

 Is this a unique opportunity that won’t come by again, a chance to buy a competitor that’s been at your neck for many years?

 An elusive product line that you’ve been trying to capture for a decade?

-If it’s something that can be deferred, make certain you can’t wait.
+If it’s something you can defer, do it, but only if you’re certain you can wait.

 6. Due diligence

 There is no substitute for solid due diligence.

 I mentioned earlier the tempting sirens that beckon when opportunity knocks.